PCTE Group of Institutes

-PCTE Group of Institutes is a group of five colleges in two campuses in Ludhiana, Punjab in India.
+PCTE Group of Institutes is a group of five private colleges in two campuses in Ludhiana, Punjab, India.
+All the courses offered by PCTE is affiliated with Punjab Technical University (PTU).

+History and organization

 In 1999, the Punjab Management Education Trust established the Punjab College of Technical Education to provide management and IT education in the region.
 Since then, PCTE has expanded into Pharmacy, Biotechnology, Medical Lab Sciences, Airlines, Tourism, Hotel Management, Fashion Designing, Journalism and Mass Communication and Engineering.

-PCTE has approximately 4500 students from more than 42 countries.
-All the PCTE courses are affiliated with Punjab Technical University.
-PCTE has been ranked among the best business schools in North India by Outlook, Business India, and AIMA.

-Student achievements

-Since 1999, PCTE have won 43 Gold Medals 23- Silver Medals and 19-Bronze Medals in university exams.
-Over 90 students have appeared on the university merit lists in the past decade.